skillz4real/arch-dotfiles/README.md

 ## 📜 Description

-Riced my computer to make those long coding enjoyable and more productive
+Ricing my laptop to make those long coding session even more enjoyable and productive

 ---